Planning Maps / Areas / Tweed / Cedar Creek

 Is Cedar Creek flood-prone?

-Very little of Cedar Creek carries a mapped flood overlay (the Tweed average is 21%).
+Flood mapping covers Cedar Creek and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 25%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Cedar Creek bushfire-prone?